Creative Cigar Box Guitar: Cheap 11-Step Instrument

 Stringing and Tuning

-The threaded rod bridge and nut are held to the guitar only by the tension of the strings, so it can take some fiddling to get them placed correctly.
+The threaded rod bridge and nut are held to the cigar box guitar only by the tension of the strings, so it can take some fiddling to get them placed correctly.
 Placing the bridge around 7cm from the tail edge of the box seems to offer the best results with medium sized boxes, but it will probably take some tweaking to get the guitar to sound just the way you want it to.

 Cigar box almost done